varunav123/Hindi_Readability_NCERT/README.md

   5. Evaluate the model using cross-validation and statistical analysis (OLS).
   6. Visualize dataset distribution and results.
 The code also contains some holdover code from previous experiments, such as code for a random forest model, additional feature implementation, code to compile the complete dataset and its statistical values in a .csv file.
 These can be commented out, or added to to conduct additional experiments on the dataset.
 T4 GPU provided by a free Google Colab account is enough to run all the code given in the file under 15 minutes.
-The
-#Dependencies
+# Dependencies
   1. readmepp: For generating baseline readability scores (Hindi).
   2. indic-nlp-library: For Indic language processing.
 Can use in-built python string parsing tools instead, the current ipynb uses in-built methods.
   3. pandas & numpy: For data manipulation.